 How do you know the amount of players your multiplayer title will attract?
 Accurately predicting the number is an appealing prospect because it means you know how much server capacity you’ll need to keep your audience happy and your game online.
 But prediction methods are unreliable at best and at worst waste your most precious resource - your time.

 Multiplay is part of Unity Multiplayer Services and is the leading expert in game server hosting, helping some of the best and most popular multiplayer titles on the planet stay online.
-From Respawn to Mediatonic, Hi-Rez to Team17, games like Apex Legends, Rogue Company, Fall Guys and Overcooked!
+From Respawn and Hi-Rez to Team17, games like Apex Legends, Rogue Company and Overcooked!
 All You Can Eat rely on our technology to keep costs down while getting the best experience for their players.

 We’re going to give you a rundown of how the scaling technology that gives our customers a critical advantage works.

 If your game hits server capacity, you may never know the potential of how far your audience could have grown.
 When a game hits a discoverability moment - maybe a popular streamer starts playing, or a new season drop draws fresh interest - potential for exponential growth through new player word of mouth is triggered.

 If users find they can’t log on to a game, they will quickly bounce and instead of telling their friends about a great new game they’re playing, they’ll be sharing a bad experience and advising their peers to steer clear.